(1) Those items listed in § 104.210 (b)(1) and (b)(2) of this part;

 (c)Certification required.
 After July 1, 2009, persons performing duties as VSO on-board a seagoing vessel subject to the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended, must hold a valid Coast Guard-issued credential with a Vessel Security Officer endorsement.
 The Coast Guard will issue this endorsement only if the person meets the requirements in paragraph (d) of this section.
-This endorsement serves as proof that the person meets the ship security officer requirements of Regulation VI/5 of the STCW.
+This endorsement serves as proof that the person meets the requirements of Regulation VI/5 of the STCW.

 (d)Requirements for Coast Guard Endorsement: (1) To qualify for a VSO endorsement, a person must: